Iabiang/PythonTutorial/Day1/README.md

 `%timeit filename.py` : gives the execution time

 ##### Editing
-`!type filename.py` : shows the content of the file
+`!type filename.py` : shows the content of the file in windows
+`cat filename.py` : shows the content of the file in windows
 `!code filename.py` : open editor (*opens vscode*)